-Harris & Partners Inc., a Licensed Insolvency Trustee (formerly called a Trustee in Bankruptcy) and leading debt management firm, offers assistance in dealing with all types of financial problems related to bankruptcy, credit card and personal loan repayment.
+Harris & Partners Inc., a Licensed Insolvency Trustee (formerly called a Trustee in Bankruptcy) and leading debt management firm, offers assistance in dealing with all types of financial problems related to bankruptcy, credit card, and personal loan repayment.
 We will evaluate your financial situation and suggest the most appropriate course of action for you.
-Our team of qualified and experienced debt experts has helped many men and women in Barrie, Toronto, the GTA, Hamilton and surrounding areas get their lives back on track.
+Our team of qualified and experienced debt experts has helped many men and women across Canada get their lives back on track.

 What is the average student loan debt in Canada?

 The average student loan debt as of 2018 is an eye-watering $14,729.

 Student debt in Canada is rising.
 This has been driven partially by increasing tuition fees, which has risen at an average rate of 3.7% over the past 10 years.
 In fact, as of 2016/17, Canada Student Loans (CSL) was administering $18.2bn in loans to 1.7 million people.

 It’s not surprising that for over 17% of insolvencies in Ontario in 2018, student loan debt was a contributing factor.